DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Multilabel classification, one sample with multiple labers.
 Use sigmoid function
 - USe gifflar code benchmarks.py and look for other data and code. code to turn pairs into multi-label

+# things to improve in glycowork
+- documentation for using pretrained models
+- links to examples in documentation broken
+- the AUROC thing in model_training.py is broken, remove or fix
+-